-When the universal field "spontaneously" condenses into a subatomic particle, it's defined as matter with an assigned amount of mass.
+When the UF "spontaneously" congeals into a subatomic particle (EM_p), it's defined as matter with an assigned amount of mass.
 But at its essence, it remains radiant EM energy.
+It's portrayed in an expanded section view by the diffusing background in diagram 1.
+The dashed circle represents its theoretical limit or that of any individual body.